 State law governs workers' compensation systems, and thus what injuries are covered by workers' compensation differs from state to state.
 But generally, an injury that arises "out of the course of employment" will be covered under your state's workers' compensation system.
-This means that injuries that happened while you were performing your job duties, or diseases/illnesses arises from conditions at your job, will likely amount to a workers' compensation claim.
+This means that injuries that happened while you were performing your job duties, or diseases or illnesses arising from conditions at your job, will likely qualify for workers' compensation benefits.

-If you are injured at work, and the contents of a first-aid kit completely remedy your injury, the injury is not severe enough to warrant a workers' compensation claim.
+If you're injured at work, and the contents of a first-aid kit completely remedy your injury, the injury is not severe enough to warrant a workers' compensation claim.
 Cuts, scrapes, small wounds, or even a single headache are insufficient.
-If, on the other hand, you are exposed to a chemical that causes routine headaches, this is an occupational disease that amounts to a workers' compensation claim.
+If, on the other hand, you're exposed to a chemical that causes routine headaches, this is an occupational disease that amounts to a workers' compensation claim.

 Commuting is not considered in the course of your employment.
 Therefore, injuries suffered while commuting, with rare exceptions, do not give rise to a workers' compensation claim.

 Similarly, when you are out for lunch, you are outside the scope of the workers' compensation system.
-Horseplay and fighting also do not fall within the scope of your employment, or injuries caused by alcohol or drug use, so injuries sustained during these activities generally are not workers' compensation claims.
+Horseplay and fighting also do not fall within the scope of your employment, or injuries caused by alcohol or drug use, so injuries sustained in these circumstances generally don't qualify for workers' comp.

-If you question whether your condition may be due to your activities at work, talk to your doctor about your concerns.
-Your doctor will be able to assist you in evaluating potential causes of your condition or disease, and help you file a worker's comp claim if he or she determines your work may be the cause of your condition/disease.
+If you don't know whether your condition is work-related, talk to your doctor about your concerns.
+Your doctor will be able to assist you in evaluating potential causes of your condition, and support your workers' comp claim if he or she determines your work may be the cause of your condition.

-Mental health conditions can be workers' compensation injuries or occupational diseases, too, just like physical conditions.
+Just like physical injuries and illnesses, mental health conditions can qualify you for workers' compensation benefits.
 Most states cover both psychiatric injuries from singular events, such as post-traumatic stress disorder (PTSD), and conditions arising over time, such as depression and severe anxiety.